hanabi/hanabi.github.io/misc/Convention_Changes.md

   * How active they are at the current time (playing every day, etc.)
   * How long they have been playing with the group
   * How many games they have played with the group
-  * How often they participate in the new convention discussion
+  * How often they participate in the convention discussion
-  * How strongly they feel
 * Determining consensus is **necessarily arbitrary**.
 In the case of a "tie" or a close call, preference is given to keeping the *Convention Framework* the way that it already is.

 <br />